 Given the historically low rates that we are currently experiencing, locking in a low fixed rate is probably the best opportunity for most borrowers at this time.
 That said, variable rates can benefit borrowers with shorter time horizons to pay down debt, where the risk of rising rates is lower.
 Borrowers looking to pay off their loans in less than three years may want to explore variable rate options in order to maximize their savings potential.

 Medical school debt lends itself particularly well to restructuring for a better deal.
 However, there are several caveats to consider which is why it is highly recommended that you speak to an advisor with knowledge of your individual circumstances before refinancing.

-Advisory Services offered through Larson Financial Group, LLC, a Registered Investment Advisor.
+Loan repayment advice and services provided through Doctors Without Quarters, LLC, an affiliate of Larson Financial Group, LLC.
+Additional advisory services offered through Larson Financial Group, LLC, a Registered Investment Advisor.
 Securities offered through Larson Financial Securities, LLC, Member FINRA/SIPC.

 Larson Financial Group, LLC, Larson Financial Securities, LLC and their representatives do not provide tax advice or services.
 The information set forth in this writing is not intended to be investment or tax advice.
 Please consult the appropriate professional regarding your tax planning needs.